Every parent knows how tough raising a kid can be. You may know what’s best for them, but how do you get them to understand that?

 If you decide to go back to school, there are many options for parents who want to pursue a degree.
 From local technical school courses to online degrees and certificates, there are many, many options.

 Make sure to do your homework to find the right course that aligns with your personal career goals.
-Read reviews about course curriculums, speak with past graduates and connect with individuals already working in your dream job or field.
+Read reviews about course curriculums, speak with past graduates, and connect with individuals already working in your dream job or field.
 Ask him/her/they questions about what skills or training he/she/they think would be best for you.

-Tech-savvy learners can pursue an online computer science degree to learn about significant areas of IT, including cybersecurity, data management, and scripting and programming.
+Tech-savvy learners can pursue an online computer science degree to learn about significant areas of IT, including cybersecurity, data management, scripting, or programming.
 There are also coding boot camps, such as Actualize, that can teach you the skills required to make a career shift to programming in less than a year.
 Going the IT route is undoubtedly worth the investment; the median annual wage for computer and information technology occupations was $91,250 in May 2020, according to the U.S. Department of Labor, which was higher than the median yearly wage for all fields of $41,950.

 Emphasize the Importance of Education